trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 _Content Warning_: The following text and video contain explicit pictures of preparing a dead bird’s body that may be disturbing to some viewers.

 In autumn 2020 and spring 2021, our team observed and documented the preparation of a bird study skin at the Museum für Naturkunde Berlin.
-The bird in question was a male Jendaya parakeet (_Aratinga jandaya_) that had hatched on 13 June 2006 at Berlin Tierpark and had been sent from the Tierpark to the Museum für Naturkunde after its death on 29 August 2020.[^1]
+The bird in question was a male Jendaya parakeet (_Aratinga jandaya_) that had hatched on 13 June 2006 at Berlin Tierpark and had been sent from the Tierpark to the Museum für Naturkunde Berlin after its death on 29 August 2020.[^1]

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/663732929?h=f99c9dd4d3" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 As our project investigates how zoo animals become museum collection objects, we were keen to record the individual moments of this transformation.
-To this end, we visited specimen preparator Christin Scheinpflug in her workshop over several months.[^2] Once the preparation was done, we were also able to follow the collection manager Pascal Eckhoff as he entered information about the study skin into the database and catalogued it as part of the Bird Collection.
+To this end, we visited specimen preparator Christin Scheinpflug in her workshop over several months.[^2] Once the preparation was done, we were also able to follow the collection manager Pascal Eckhoff as he entered information about the study skin into the database and catalogued it as part of the bird collection.

 Whether Tierpark and Zoo animals are actually sent to the Museum für Naturkunde depends on a number of questions, like what kind of animals they are, which species they represent, whether the collection already has specimens of that species in good conditions, and how rare the species is.
 How well-preserved an animal’s body is can also be crucial for deciding whether it will be prepared as a specimen.
 This also determines how it will be stored at the museum – whether as a skeleton or a study skin (with a partial skeleton) for the scientific collection, or as a taxidermy piece in the exhibition.